alhanger/BookIt/README.md

 # BookIt

 <h3>About</h3>
-<p>BookiT is a web application that provides artists, band managers, and booking agents with the information they need to search venues, see their schedules, and manage their upcoming shows.</p><br>
+<p>BookiT is a web application that provides artists, band managers, and booking agents with the information they need to search venues, see their schedules, and manage their upcoming shows.
+To see BookiT in action visit <a href="bookmyband.us">bookmyband.us</a></p><br>

-<h3>To run BookiT</h3>
+<h3>To run BookiT locally</h3>
 <ul>
 <li>Install the <a href="http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html">Java Runtime Environment (JRE)</a></li>
 <li>From the BookiT repo page click <code>Download ZIP</code></li>